elgatosf/streamdeck-counter/README.md

 In the Release folder, you can find the file `com.elgato.counter.streamDeckPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

+To see the counter, you need to have the title active for that button.

 # Source code